journey-js/journey/dist-setup.md

 start();

 // The distribution is handled in the start function().
 The process is broken
-// into logical parts (functions) all of which returns a promise. function start() {
+// into logical sections (functions) all of which returns a promise. function start() {

-	clean().    	           // Remove the previous build
+	clean().    	           // remove the previous distribution
-		then( copyAssets ).    // Copy assets from 'src' to 'dist' folder then( compileJS ).     // Copy assets from 'src' to 'dist' folder then( compileCss ).    //
-		then( uncommentCDN ).  // serve libraries from CDN in production then( versionAssets ). // version assets to ensure browser won't cache old
+		then( copyAssets ).    // copy assets from 'src' to 'dist' folder then( compileJS ).     // compile/bundle/uglify the JS from 'src' to 'dist' folder then( compileCss ).    // bundle/minimize the CSS from 'src' to 'dist' folder then( uncommentCDN ).  // serve libraries from CDN in production then( versionAssets ). // version assets to ensure browser won't cache old
 							   // assets when making new releases.